yuvalmGS/gigaspaces-wiki-jekyll/sbp/jmx-space-statistics.markdown

 You may view the report using any spread sheet tool, graph the statistics and find correlations between the space activity and the JVM behavior.

 To install the example:
-Download the [example|^JMXSTAT.zip] and unzip it to an empty folder.
+Download the depanlinkexampletengahlink/attachment_files/sbp/JMXSTAT.zipbelakanglink and unzip it to an empty folder.

 To run the example: